-Note: Southeastern Technical College will waive the $25 application fee for any active-duty military personnel and military veterans.
-Proof of military service will be required for application fee to be waived.
+NOTE: Southeastern Technical College will waive the $25 application fee for any active-duty military personnel and military veterans.
+Proof of military service will be required for the application fee to be waived.

 - Submit an official high school transcript (that includes graduation date) or high school equivalent scores to the Admissions Office.
 (Transcript request forms are available online or in the Admissions Office.)